-- (a) The information listed below in (i) through (x) on the Large-scale Purchaser and its group (such group and the Large-scale Purchaser are collectively referred to as the "Large-scale Purchaser Group" in the Policy): - (i) History;

-(ii) Each officer's name, carrier summary, and any previous violations of law;

-- (iii) Description of business; - (iv) Capital structure or contribution ratios; - (v) A group organization chart; - (vi) Financial statements or consolidated financial statements; - (vii) If the Large-scale Purchaser has submitted securities reports or equivalent
+- (a) The information listed below in (i) through (x) on the Large-scale Purchaser and its group9 (such group and the Large-scale Purchaser are collectively referred to as the "Large-scale Purchaser Group" in the Policy): - (i) History; - (ii) Each officer's name, carrier summary, and any previous violations of law; - (iii) Description of business; - (iv) Capital structure or contribution ratios; - (v) A group organization chart; - (vi) Financial statements or consolidated financial statements; - (vii) If the Large-scale Purchaser has submitted securities reports or equivalent documents to the competent authorities or the financial instruments exchange, the securities reports or equivalent documents for the most recent three years; - (viii) The Shareholding Ratio for Shares, Etc. of the Company held by the Large-scale Purchaser Group during the past year and historical changes of such ratio: - (ix) Any and all prior business and competitive relationships between the Large-scale Purchaser Group and the Group's major clients; and - (x) Performance and history of past investments10. - (b) The information listed below in (i) through (iii) on the proposed Large-scale Purchase: - (i) The specific purpose, measures and contents of the proposed Large-scale Purchase11; - (ii) Whether or not any communication has been made with a third party regarding the proposed Large-scale Purchase and, if so, an outline of the specific contents of the communication and the identity of such third party; and

-&lt;sup>9 "Large-scale Purchaser and its group" includes: any and all Joint-Holders and Special Interested Parties, all major shareholders, contributors, partners or members, and all major subsidiaries and affiliates, of the Large-scale Purchaser; and if the Large-scale Purchaser is a special purpose company whose purpose is to hold Shares, Etc. of the Company and other Shares, Etc., the person controlling decisions regarding the Large-scale Purchaser's financial and business policies and the person(s) continuously providing the Large-scale Purchaser with advice on investments.
+9 "Large-scale Purchaser and its group" includes: any and all Joint-Holders and Special Interested Parties, all major shareholders, contributors, partners or members, and all major subsidiaries and affiliates, of the Large-scale Purchaser; and if the Large-scale Purchaser is a special purpose company whose purpose is to hold Shares, Etc. of the Company and other Shares, Etc., the person controlling decisions regarding the Large-scale Purchaser's financial and business policies and the person(s) continuously providing the Large-scale Purchaser with advice on investments.